Don Bosco School, Park Circus: History

 The Catholic order of Salesians of Don Bosco first came to Calcutta in 1925.
 In early 1955, the order acquired two large plots of land in the Circus Park area of the city on which to build a school.
 In September of that year work began on constructing the new school.
-In November 1957, with the building's completion in sight, Rev. Fr.
-Charles Dyer was appointed the first Rector and Principal of Don Bosco Park Circus.
+In November 1957, with the building's completion in sight, Charles Dyer was appointed the first rector and principal of Don Bosco Park Circus.
 The school officially opened on 15 January 1958 with an intake of 460 boys.
 The school now has an enrollment of 3000 students.
 It celebrated its golden jubilee in 2008, the culmination of a year of festivities which began in March 2007.

-The school celebrated its Diamond Jubilee in January 2018, having completed 60 years.
-The festivities were spread over three days.
-There was a carnival, an art gallery, performances by alumnus Arko Pravo Mukherjee, the band 'Distorted' (also formed by an alumnus) an all-faith prayer service, a panel discussion by eminent alumni and two shows.

 Traditions and houses

-The school's patron saint is St. Dominic Savio, a pupil of St. John Bosco, who died at the age of fourteen and was made a saint on the basis of his having displayed "heroic virtue" in his everyday life.
+The school's patron saint is Dominic Savio, a pupil of John Bosco, who died at the age of fourteen and was made a saint on the basis of his having displayed "heroic virtue" in his everyday life.

-The school has four houses into which each student is divided.
-They are named after Salesian Saints.
-The houses are as follows: